Specialist Fields

 Typically, arbitration proceedings are fairly similar to court proceedings save that they may be less formal, the parties may have a say in respect of the appointment of the arbitrator and the timing of the hearing, and they usually take less time to finalise.

-That said, resolving a dispute by way of arbitration can be more expensive because the parties are required to carry the costs of the arbitrator, the arbitration venue, the recording of proceedings, etc., which is not the case with litigation before a court.
+That said, resolving a dispute by way of arbitration can be more expensive because the parties are required to carry the costs of the arbitrator, the arbitration venue, the recording of proceedings, etc., which is not the case in litigation before a court.

 Resolving disputes does not always entail litigation.
 It is the ability to analyse the issues at hand and provide sound legal advice based on a formulated resolution strategy which, after thorough investigation and analysis, responds to the issue at hand while ensuring the client’s expectations are matched.